 In 2007 my book, Deliver us from Evil was published, again by Mohr Siebeck.
 One of the main issues I addressed is how to interpret the defeat of Satan in the context of New Testament theology.
 I think the most demanding section was the interpretation of the exorcisms.
 It struck me that many are happy to assert 'Jesus was a successful exorcist' without actually explaining what exactly happens in an 'exorcism' or discussing the ontological status of the devil.
 One of the main conclusions of my work was that although many may find 'talk of the devil' embarrassing, ignoring the redemption of the human being from the devil inevitably leads to an impoverishment of New Testament theology.
 I argued that the devil can be said to 'exist' as a mythological figure and that he should be demoted from the realm of 'supernature' to the 'world'; but he relates to a level of the world which we do not usually 'access'.
 Using a Kantian-Schopenhauerian framework I argued that myth is a means of accessing such a deeper level of reality.

 A love for things German

 My favourite theologians are German speaking.
 Although I have some serious questions about Bultmann's Theology I cannot help admiring him.
-I also have a great respect for Barth.
-He is often maligned as a biblical exegete but in fact he had many fundamental insights which we reject at our peril.
-I have an interest not only in German Theology but also in German music.
+I also have a respect for Barth, often maligned as a biblical exegete; although this respect has diminished somewhat in recent years, I still think he has many fundamental insights that we reject at our peril.
+And I have a passion for the music which has come to us from German speaking countries.